gabrielmoris/data-structures-algorithms/README.md

 - If it is a sorted array, Divide and Conquer is a good idea (Binary Tree)
 - Sometimes is a good Idea to sort the input

+## Solve a Coding Problem Sep by Step

 This steps will ensure the proper approach for any Interview Question

 1. Understand: